Useful tips delivered to your inbox.

 For a short-term loan, the repayment time is usually between three to five years.
 Short-term loans are used for smaller sums of money, and can also be used for a specific purpose, such as auto title loans.
 The minimum sum is usually $1,000, and the maximum is $2,250.

 Installment loans have to be paid back over a scheduled period of time with a set number of payments.
 This means they can last a few months or several months.
-It is the perfect loan to get when you want to improve your credit history.
-The maximum you can take on these kinds of loans is usually $5,000.
+It is the perfect loan to obtain when you want to improve your credit history.
+The maximum you can take out for these kinds of loans is usually $5,000.

 Unsecured loans are loans that are not backed by any of your property, meaning you have fixed terms and usually high-interest rates on repayment.
 This kind of loan is typically used to consolidate debt or to make home improvements.
 The maximum amount of this loan is $100,000.